eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 >
 > **Linux** is the **preferred platform** to install this chart on, as the network setup with Minikube is very straightforward on Linux.
 >
-> We plan to test the chart's reliability also on Windows and to update the installation guide accordingly.
+> We are working on testing the chart's reliability on Windows as well and updating the installation guide accordingly.

 ### Cluster setup